-As you can probably guess, its large following of fans and low price under $100 is what has this special binocular featured in our Celestron line-up – it’s also what got it picked as one of the top recommendations in our ‘Best Cheap Binoculars‘ category.
+As you can probably guess, its large following of fans and low price under $100 is what has this special binocular featured in reviews, it is also what got it picked as one of the top recommendations in our 'Best Cheap Binoculars' category.

 So, let's take a look at the Q&A to see if we can see the same image quality that hundreds of other people can see through this Outland X.

 Is the 10x42 Outland X a full size binocular?

 This is best classed as a mid-size binocular versus a full-size one, but it has every capability that a full-size binocular offers.
 In fact, with its multi-coated optics, fully waterproof and fog-proof abilities, and overall quality build, it's actually more capable of excellent performance than some other brands full size binoculars.

 The Outland weighs only 21.8 ounces, and its physical dimensions are 5.75 x 4.96 x 2.08 inches.
 It's the perfect combo for a hunter who wants something that won't be a burden to take around and stow away with ease.

 The techs and specs of this 10X42 is actually perfect for hunters, hikers, nature observers, and bird watchers.
 In fact, sport spectators could get a lot of use out of them too.